 There are other alternative methods such as joining support groups, yoga, and exercise, that can be effective in relieving the symptoms from the withdrawal from morphine.
 At the very least, they provide a morale boost to help stay the course and not falter from the goal of kicking morphine addiction for good.

 The withdrawal symptoms of morphine involve physical and emotional changes.
-You’re looking at anywhere from 2 to 3 weeks or the physical symptoms to completely disappear and 1 to 3 months for the emotional and psychological symptoms to do the same.
-The duration depends primarily on how long you have been using and at what levels.
+It will take anywhere from 2 to 3 weeks or the physical symptoms to completely disappear and 1 to 3 months for the emotional and psychological symptoms to do the same.
+The duration depends primarily on how long an individual has been using and at what levels.
 Most people continue to use because they are so scared of going through withdrawal.
-But with the right attitude and healthier habits, it becomes easier to live without morphine and you eventually won’t need it anymore.
+But with the right attitude and healthier habits, it becomes easier to live without morphine and one eventually won’t need it anymore.